Joint Chiefs of Staff Committee: Higher Direction of War act

 As surrendered to India in 1971, Prime minister Zulfikar Ali Bhutto formed a federal commission chaired by Chief Justice Hamoodur Rahman to conduct federal studies on the failure of the civil-military relations.
 Recommendations noted in "Higher Direction of War act" in the HRC report, it strongly called for the establishment of Joint Chiefs of Staff Committee (JCSC) mechanism with headquartered in MoD.
 Per the act, the JCSC composed of a chairman, the Chief of Naval Staff, the Chief of Army Staff, and the Chief of Air Staff.
 It was mandate to have a collective responsibility of national defence and mechanism of plans based on a joint objectives.
 The chairmanship was to be rotated between each inter-services, irrespective of the personal ranks in each service.

 Lesson learns and recommendations after the 1971 war with India, all military work, combat coordination, and joint missions are overseen by the Joint Chiefs of Staff Committee at the Joint Staff Headquarters located in Rawalpindi, Punjab, Pakistan.
 All studies were accepted in March 1976, the Joint Chiefs of Staff Committee was officially formed with army general Muhammad Shariff becoming its first Chairman Joint Chiefs of Staff Committee.
-It is headed by a four-star officer designated as Chairman.
+It is headed by a four-star officer designated as chairman.
 As of 2011, there had been fourteen four-star Pakistan military officers who headed the Committee Secretariat.
 Altogether, there has been twelve were from the army, one from the Air Force, and two from the Navy have served.

 The headquarters are known as Joint Staff Headquarters and act as secretariat of JCSC.
 It is located at Chaklala, Rawalpindi.
-As of 2022, General SAHIR SHAMSHAD MIRZA is serving as Chairman Joint chiefs.
+As of 2022, General Sahir Shamshad Mirza is serving as the Chairman.
 The federal studies were fully supported by the military and many of the recommendations were implemented in 1980s to improve the joint efforts.